-I am a graduate student at the University of Maryland, College Park,
+I am a second-year Master's student (M.S.) at the University of Maryland, College Park,

-where I work as a research assistant on projects primarily concerning computer vision and machine learning with my advisor Prof. David W. Jacobs.
+where I work as a research assistant on projects primarily concerning computer vision and deep learning with my advisor Prof. David W. Jacobs.

-I am particularly interested in the areas of Video & Motion Understanding, Image Synthesis & Manipulation, Time-Series Analysis, Generative Models, Human Cognition Modeling, Few-/One-Shot Learning, and Remote Sensing.
+I am particularly interested in the areas of Video & Motion Understanding, Anomaly Detection, Temporal & Time-Series Analysis, Cognitive Science, and Remote Sensing.

 I received a B.S. from the University of Maryland, College Park, in May 2021, where I majored in Computer Science with specialization in Machine Learning and minored in Technology Entrepreneurship.

-Outside of research, I like to view and appreciate art online (still learning!); as I try to understand it, sometimes it gives me an inspiration or an idea.
+Outside of research, I like to appreciate artworks because pondering about a piece of art sometimes gives me an inspiration or an idea.

-Also, as a supporter of diversity and inclusion and a believer in the power of peculiarity, I like to participate in events promoting diversity as a hobby.
+In addition, as a supporter of diversity and inclusion and a believer in the power of peculiarity, I like to participate in workshops or events promoting diversity as a hobby.

 We propose a system that takes declarative specifications to automatically offload computation-intensive processing to a separate DBMS by optimizing visualization plans through machine learning techniques.
 In this project, I was primarily in charge of scalable optimization aspect of the project.